 I should not be telling this to you but keep travelling as an important part of your life.
 Take a trip every 2 months.
 India has thousands of small and big places to be explored and almost every region has some amazing places waiting to be visited.
 So just travel.
 And don’t wait for that friend to come along.
 Just go alone.

 You may have got out of college but there is never a full-stop to education.
-Keep yourself up to date with latest technology and techniques.
+Keep yourself up to date with the latest technology and techniques.
 Keep enrolling for online courses and pledge to finish them off in time.

-16. Turn your house into home
+16. Turn your house into a home

 Invest in a good place for yourself.
 Turn it into a home.
 Decorate it and make it a heaven for your comfort and pleasure.
 It is not necessary to be an interior decorator, you can just surf the internet for ideas and inspirations to modify your dull looking room to something you would love to return to after work.